Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

 FEDERAL PANDEMIC UNEMPLOYMENT COMPENSATION (FPUC)

-Click here for information from the Delaware Department of Labor on unemployment insurance and the FPUC benefit.
+Click here for more information from the Delaware Department of Labor's COVID-19 Response Center.

 ECONOMIC IMPACT PAYMENT/STIMULUS CHECK

-The economic impact payment does not count as income when the Division of Social Services determines eligibility and benefit levels for food benefit, cash assistance, and child care programs.
+The first and second economic impact payments do not count as income or a resource when the Division of Social Services determines eligibility and benefit levels for food benefit, cash assistance, and child care programs.

-Click here for information from the Internal Revenue Service (IRS) on the economic impact payment.
+Click here for information from the Internal Revenue Service (IRS) on the economic impact payments.

 Click here for Medicaid policies on COVID-19.